 What are Concrete Patios?

-Which is More Durable - Concrete or Pavers?
+Which is More Durable - Concrete vs Pavers?

 Concrete, while it is durable, it is almost guaranteed to crack due to ground settling, and repairs are a fairly-involved operation that usually requires heavy equipment.
 Changing temperatures can also affect concrete’s durability.
 Replacing a concrete slab can be expensive and frustrating.